OASIS - Heart for Wellbeing Project

 The overall OASIS Community Centre is aimed at giving a new heart and hub for a disadvantaged community.
 The 'Heart for wellbeing' projects are aimed at bringing about change in the community.
 Giving the opportunity in the long term to lift the whole community out of disadvantage by giving them life enhancing opportunities and experiences and a successful place to go, belong to and give the community an enhanced reputation.
 This is the one big opportunity to see a community transformed.

-The risk that people do not wish to access help/ resources provided.
+The risk that people do not wish to access help or resources provided.
 We have ongoing consultation and evidence to guage public opinion/need.
-We have reduced the risk by bringing community on our jounrey (councillors, local teachers, medics, police, charities, community workers etc).
-We have a 25 year lease and have negotiated a ten year rent free period on the site which gives the project a financial safety and long term prospects.
+We have reduced the risk by bringing the community with us on our journey (councillors, local teachers, medics, police, charities, community workers etc).

 We will report to donors in regular updates by email or letter and by annual report magazines outlining the different project areas and successes.
 It will also highlight ongoing needs and aspects which need further assistance.

-Amount Heading Description £1,500 Mentors training Training for mentors, befrienders, tutors. £1,000 Publicity/admin Publicity/administration/CRB checks. £750 Catering/refreshments Cafe refreshments/equipment £2,500 Activity/groups Support for Workshops in various areas. £2,000 Support Costs For travel, towards clothing, CVs for clients £2,500 Formal Courses First Aid, Health & Safety, Citizenship etc £1,500 ASDAN/ART Course Course Materials for ASDAN and ARTS awards. £750 3 Awards Nights Nights of honour for volunteers/courses etc £2,500 P/t Co ordinator Coordinator/manager of the Project
+Amount Heading Description £3,000 Mentors/carers training Training for mentors, befrienders, tutors. £1,000 Publicity/admin Publicity/administration/DBS checks. £500 Catering/refreshments Cafe refreshments/equipment £5,000 Activity/groups Support for Workshops in various areas. £2,000 Support Costs For travel, towards clothing, CVs for clients £5,000 10 hour Courses First Aid, Gardening, Care, Health & Safety, Citizenship etc £2,000 Arts/crafts Course Course Materials ARTS awards. £1,500 3 Awards Nights Nights of honour for volunteers/courses etc

 The OASIS Community Centre & OASIS Community Gardens, 2 Longfellow Drive, Kilton, worksop, Notts S81 0DE.

 This was a derelict former youth centre site which has been newly renovated, refurbished and landscaped by our charity.
-Opening in March 2011 it is the result of 3 years hard work, fund raising and project development as an all age, multi facetted community centre and park.
-We have raised over £450,000 over the last 3 years for this project site.
+Opened in March 2011 it was the result of 3 years hard work, fund raising and project development.
+It is now an all age, multi facetted community centre and park which last year got the Green Flag award and is the home of over 30 projects.

 The primary area we are targetting is the disadvantaged Kilton estate community (and Bracebridge, Manton, Larwood, Prospect estates) (about 7000 people) and the wider community of Worksop town and villages (about 50000 people).
 This was a former coalfields area and there is still much unemployment, a large amount of family breakdown, higher than average mental illness.
-It is a predominantly white community with many families having never moved home.
+It is a predominantly white community with longstanding families and Eastern European families.

 We are the only charity that has attempted any community project on this scale and estate.
-There are few community buildings (the only youth centre closed 5 yrs ago), two old community centres closed down (one has since burned down).
+There are few community buildings (the only youth centre closed 5 yrs ago), two old community centres closed down, the 2 local pubs closed.
 We are the best placed as we are able to manage the overall project, and facilitate the outworking of individual projects.
 We have proved our comitment to the project over the last 3 years.

 Read more about the Charity running this project.